-One three-position screw terminal (see figure 7) and two RJ-11 connectors are supplied on each NIM which are bussed together so as to provide a convenient daisy-chain connection for connecting multiple nodes onto one segment.
-This segment can be up to 900 feet long of category 5 unshielded twisted-pair cable, and as many as 17 nodes can occupy the segment.
-Make sure that the phase integrity of the wiring remains intact.
-Pin 3 of the modular jack on each NIM must be connected together.
-The same applies to pin 4.
+Table 4-Modular Connector Pin Assignments for -TPB One three-position screw terminal (see Figure 7) and two RJ-11 connectors are supplied on each NIM.
+These are bussed together to allow a convenient daisy-chain implementation for connecting multiple nodes onto one segment.
+This segment can be up to 900 feet of Category 5 unshielded twisted-pair cable, and as many as 17 nodes can occupy the segment.
+Make sure the phase integrity of the wiring remains intact.
+Pins 3 of the modular jack on each NIM must be connected together.
+The same applies to pins 4.
 Most modular (satin cable) telephone wiring flips the phase of the wiring thereby reversing the connections to pins 3 and 4 at each end.
 Do not use this type of cable.
 Some modular cable is not even twisted.
 Be sure to use the proper cable.
-Refer to Tables 3 and 4 for connector pin assignments.
+Refer to Tables 4 and 5 for connector pin assignments.